khangbpdang/File-Sharing/README.md

 # Interactive File Sharing Website
 ### Contributed by Nurul Haque, Khang Dang and Lawrence DeAngelo

-This website serves as a common ground for showcasing users' files.
-Currently supported file formats are PDF, PNG, JPG, TXT, DOCX and MP3.
+This website serves as a hub for showcasing individual users' files.
+Currently supported file formats are PDF, PNG, JPG, TXT, DOCX and MP3, but it can be expanded by changes various settings in filesLogic.php

 ## Project Specifications and Setup
 1. **Languages:**